Go Back

 Hydration: This is an 80% hydration dough.
 After the first rise, it will be sticky with lots of bubbly fermentation activity.
 It will stick to your hands and to the sides of the bowl until you turn it out onto a floured surface and start shaping it.
 That’s good!
 Rest assured that once you do, it will come together quickly.

-In terms of timing, I tend to prefer the ease and fuller flavour that come with an overnight rise.
-The night before, I usually start around 8 pm, doing a quick set of stretch and folds around 9 pm.
-If you’re short on time or just prefer a same day bake, I’ve included notes in the recipe to have it baked in as little as 5 hours.
+Bake it in under 5 hours or let it rise overnight: I tend to prefer the ease and fuller flavour that come with an overnight rise.
+The night before, I usually start around 8 pm, doing a quick set of stretch and folds around 9 pm and letting it rise overnight. *See note on yeast above if you’d like to do this.

 Storage: This bread will keep well sealed on the counter for 3-4 days or in the fridge for up to a week.
 Sliced bread will freeze well in an airtight container or freezer bag for several months.